1913 Carmarthenshire County Council election: Election of aldermen

 In addition to the 51 councillors the council consisted of 17 county aldermen.
 Aldermen were elected by the council, and served a six-year term.
-At the statutory meeting there was disagreemnet over the election of aldermen with the Liberals initially nominating eight of their number for the eight vacancies.
-Howerver, W.J.
+At the statutory meeting there was disagreement over the election of aldermen with the Liberals initially nominating eight of their number for the eight vacancies.
+However, W.J.
 Williams of Brynamman withdrew in favour of a Conservative, Dudley Drummond.

-Following the elections the following eight aldermen were elected.
+Following the elections the following eight aldermen were elected: